Pablo Reyes Preview, Player Props: Red Sox vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 19th in the league.
+- The 8.6 strikeouts per nine innings put together by the Dodgers pitching staff ranks 19th in MLB.

-- The Dodgers have the 15th-ranked team ERA across all MLB pitching staffs (4.22).
+- The Dodgers have the 15th-ranked team ERA among all MLB pitching staffs (4.21).

-- Dodgers pitchers combine to allow 144 total home runs at a clip of 1.1 per game (to rank 13th in the league).
+- Dodgers pitchers combine to rank 12th in baseball in home runs surrendered (146 total, 1.1 per game).

-- Lynn (9-9) is trying for his 10th victory when he gets the starting nod for the Dodgers in his 26th start of the season.
-He has a 5.60 ERA in 144 2/3 innings pitched, with 169 strikeouts.
+- The left-hander's last time out came on Sunday against the Miami Marlins, when he went seven innings, surrendering one earned run while allowing five hits.

-- The righty's most recent appearance was on Friday, Aug.
-18 against the Milwaukee Brewers, when he threw seven scoreless innings while allowing four hits.
+- The 27-year-old has an ERA of 4.15, with 8.8 strikeouts per nine innings, in 19 games this season.
+Opponents have a .239 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.